Analyzing data with window functions

 Copy

-Note that the “sliding window” functionality requires the ORDER BY clause; the sliding window must know the order in which rows enter and exit the sliding window.
+Note that the “sliding window” functionality requires the ORDER BY clause; the function depends on the order of rows that enter and exit the window frame.

-Window with PARTITION BY and ORDER BY Clauses
+Running totals with PARTITION BY and ORDER BY clauses

 You can combine PARTITION BY and ORDER BY clauses to get running sums within partitions.
 In this example, the partitions are one month, and because the sums apply only within a partition, the sum is reset to 0 at the beginning of each new month: